vignesh-deltaforge/valleyair/README.md

 - `token`: A new token from the LLM (for streaming answer display)
 - `tool`: A tool/agent has started or completed an action (e.g., retrieval)
 - `query_context`: The agent has generated query rewrites and keywords
+- `answer`: The synthesized answer and sources (for both air quality and general queries)
+- `air_quality`: The time series DataFrame for charting (air quality queries only)
+- `location_needed`: The agent needs a valid location (air quality queries only)
 - `done`: The answer and sources are finalized

 **Relevant code:**